-Unfortunately, these interpretations are marred by two sources of ambiguity.
-First, the notion of a confounder varies significantly from author to author.
-Some define a confounder (say, of X and Y) as a variable that affects both X and Y. Some define a confounder as a variable that is associated with both X and Y. Others allow for a confounder to affect X and be associated with Y. Worse yet, the expression no unmeasured confounders is sometimes used to exclude the very existence of such confounders and sometimes to affirm our ability to neutralize them by controlling other variables, not necessarily confounders.
-Second, the interpretations have taken sequential ignorability as a starting point and consequently are overly stringent-sequential ignorability is a sufficient but not necessary condition for identifying natural effects.
-Weaker conditions can be articulated in a transparent and unambiguous language providing a greater identification power and a greater conceptual clarity.
+variable that is associated with both X and Y. Others allow for a confounder to affect X and be associated with Y. Worse yet, the expression no unmeasured confounders is sometimes used to exclude the very existence of such confounders and sometimes to affirm our ability to poutraling them by controlling other which has not proceeding.
+Second ity to neutralize them by controlling other variables, not necessarily confounders.
+Second, the interpretations have taken sequential ignorability as a starting point and consequently are overly stringent - sequential ignorability is a sufficient but not necessary condition for identifying natural effects.
+Weaker conditions can be articulated in a transparent and unambiguous language which provide a greater identification power and a greater conceptual clarity.